Published:

 Expense accounts categorize the costs of operating your rental business.
 Aligning these with IRS Schedule E is critical for maximizing deductions.

-• Repairs & Maintenance: Costs to keep the property in good operating condition (e.g., painting, plumbing fixes).
+• Repairs & Maintenance: Costs to keep the property in good working order (e.g., painting, plumbing repairs).

 • Property Management Fees: Payments to third-party managers or software subscriptions.